erikdcodes/Firechat-Pro-Frontend/README.md

 # 🔥 Firechat Pro - Front End Client

-[🔥 Firechat Pro](https://firechat.pro) lets users send and receive SMS text messages while managing their client interactions in one simple platform.
+[🔥 Firechat Pro](https://firechat.pro) lets users send and receive SMS text messages while managing their client interactions in one simple to use platform.

 ### Features